Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 toc_sticky: true
 ---

 > **Update 1.
 November 2021**: Since this article was written, we have been busy improving App Service platform in this area.
 These changes are rollout out now and should complete by the end of November, so be aware that we may have not upgraded your app yet.
-The article has been updated with some of these improvements.
+The article has been updated to reflect many of these improvements.
 The improvements are:
 >
 > * No need for Route All when using Azure DNS Private Zones
 > * Support for using Managed Identity over VNet integration
 > * ARM support for deploying directly to secured registry
 > * Support for using Managed Identity for Windows containers*
-> * Support for custom docker registry v2
+> * Support for custom docker registry with v2 API
 > * Support for custom DNS servers**
 >
-> The default scenario for the article is now using managed identity.
-An "Alternative scenarios" section on using credentials, user-assigned managed identity and custom registries has been added.
+> The default scenario for the article is now using system-assigned managed identity.
+An "Alternative scenarios" section with step for using credentials, user-assigned managed identity and custom registries has been added.
 >
 >**Windows containers do not support pulling images over VNet integration*
 >